dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 Short and long-term information is likely fed back into the neural network at a higher level.
 Therefore, the "longer-term" the experiences are, the more likely this is encoded into "inner" neural networks.
 It would be moreso involved into higher level pattern recognition and processes.
-This concept could be extended into infinity (as i always like to do) and i would make the assumption that the most important knowledge is that which transends time.
+This concept could be extended into infinity -- asi am wont to do -- and i would make the assumption that the most important knowledge is that which transends time.
 But I think I skipped a few steps there, lulz.

 So, the medium short-term processing could provide information on patterns of objects in motion.
 Some of these patterns would need to be specific for object types.
 That is, the spider needs to recognize that large objects